Charities we have supported through Fitprints

 Charity partner name: Serve the City

-Serve the City is a global movement of volunteers showing kindness in practical ways to people in need, namely: homeless, asylum seekers and refugees, elderly, people with disabilities, children in need, and victims of abuse.
+Serve the City is a global movement of volunteers showing kindness in practical ways to people in need, mainly: the homeless, asylum seekers and refugees, the elderly, people with disabilities, children in need, and victims of abuse.
 Serve the City partners with homeless shelters, refugee centres, and other associations, offering help and support.
-Serve the City creates events that mobilize many volunteers to serve in simple ways – sports, music, arts and crafts, meals, friendship and more.
+Serve the City creates events that mobilise many volunteers to serve in simple ways – sports, music, arts and crafts, meals, friendship and more.
 Serve the city is the connection between the good intentions and talents of people who could volunteer and a meaningful opportunity to get involved.
-Serve the city has extensive experience of working with companies and organisations providing corporate volunteering.
+Serve the city has extensive experience of working with companies and organisations providing corporate volunteering

 Location: Madrid